France City Guides Grand Est

 Strasbourg’s European district is a beautiful area to explore.
 Apart from being home to important European institutions, it is also where the expatriates live, with beautiful houses and green spaces.

-The best way to explore the European district is with a guided bike tour.
-These tours usually combine the European district with the main tourist attractions in the Old Town.
+The best way to explore the European District is with a guided bike tour.
+This tour with a local guide explores the European District, the 19th-century Neustadt, and La Petite France.

 The Musée Alsacien (the Alsatian Museum) is a great opportunity to learn more about Alsace’s culture, traditions, and quirky stories like the Strasbourg dancing plague.
 Set in a former private house, It contains over 5,000 exhibits about all aspects of daily life in pre-industrial and early-industrial Alsace.

-We particularly liked the reconstruction of several traditional houses’ interiors.
-The section that shows how the three main religions in Alsace (Catholic, Protestant, and Jewish) celebrated the different life passages from birth to death was also very interesting.
+I particularly liked the reconstruction of several traditional houses’ interiors.
+The section that shows how the three main religions in Alsace (Catholic, Protestant, and Jewish) celebrated the different life passages from birth to death was very interesting too.

 Join France Bucket List Facebook Group